 The Company has been authorized by its Board of Directors to repurchase up to \$5 million worth of shares of its common stock for treasury whenever appropriate opportunities arise but it has neither a formal repurchase plan nor commitments to purchase additional shares in the future.
-During the quarter ended July 31, 2008, the Company acquired 18,000 shares of its stock under this authorization.
-The average price paid per share was \$5.57.
-Subsequent to the end of the quarter, the Company acquired an additional 659,651 shares at an average price of \$4.34.
-With these purchases, the Company has acquired approximately \$4 million of its common stock.
+Subsequent to the end of the current quarter, the Company acquired approximately 43,000 shares at an average price of \$2.85.
+Including these purchases, the Company has repurchased approximately \$4 million of its common stock out of the \$5 million authorization.

 The Company will continue to expend resources to develop and improve products for space applications, guidance and targeting systems, wireless networks and wireline communication systems which management believes will result in future growth and continued profitability.
 During fiscal year 2009, the Company intends to make investments in more efficient product designs, automatic test equipment, employee training and improved manufacturing processes.
 For the current fiscal year and for the foreseeable future, the Company has been awarded several cost-plus-fee development contracts for satellite payloads.
-Such customer-funded programs will enable the Company to conduct important development activities but will be reimbursed for its efforts.
+Such customer-funded programs will enable the Company to conduct important development activities and the Company will be reimbursed by its customers for its efforts.
 Thus, the Company expects to spend its own funds at a lower rate than it has historically to achieve its development goals.
 Internally generated cash will be adequate to fund these internal research and development efforts.

-As of July 31, 2008, the Company's consolidated backlog amounted to approximately \$36 million.
-Approximately 80% of this backlog is expected to be filled during the Company's fiscal year ending April 30, 2009.
-Included in the backlog at July 31, 2008 is approximately \$7 million under cost plus fee contracts which the Company believes represent firm commitments from its customers for which the Company has not received full funding to date.
+As of October 31, 2008, the Company's consolidated backlog amounted to approximately \$36 million.
+Approximately 75% of this backlog is expected to be realized in the next twelve months.
+Included in the backlog at October 31, 2008 is approximately \$7.3 million under cost plus fee contracts which the Company believes represent firm commitments from its customers for which the Company has not received full funding to date.
 The Company excludes from backlog any contracts or awards for which it has not received authorization to proceed.